 Everyone would agree that keeping their family healthy and happy is a top priority.
 Unfortunately, even the healthiest people can be affected by diseases circulating in our communities, and young babies are particularly at risk of serious complications from them.
-Immunisation is a safe and effective way of helping prevent 11 potentially serious diseases.
-Most of the vaccines combine protection against more than one disease, meaning less injections for your baby, and less tears all round!
+Immunisation is a very safe and effective way of helping prevent at least 12 potentially serious diseases.
+Most of the vaccines combine protection against more than one disease, meaning fewer injections for your baby, and less tears all round!

 The National Immunisation Schedule

-Starting at the age of 6-weeks, four visits up to age 15-months provide the majority of immunisations.
-Two more visits at 4- and 11-years boost the effectiveness of earlier immunisations.
-For 12- year-old girls, there is also the HPV Immunisation Programme, a series of three injections over six months.
+Starting at the age of 6 weeks, four visits up to age 15 months provide the majority of immunisations.
+Two more visits at 4 and 11 years boost the effectiveness of earlier immunisations.
+For 12 year-olds (and all those up to 26 years old), there is also the HPV immunisation programme, two injections are given six months apart.

 how vaccines work

 When germs invade the body, our immune system deals with them by producing things called antibodies that attack and destroy the germ.
-When we first come across that germ, our immune response is often slow and we get sick.
-Afterwards, our immune system creates a memory for how to make the antibodies for that germ so next time, it responds quickly and usually deals with it before we get sick.
+When we first come across that germ, our immune response responds too slowly to prevent us from getting sick.
+Afterwards, our immune system creates a memory for how to make the antibodies for that germ so next time, it responds quickly and usually deals with the infection before we get sick.
 Vaccines work in the same way, but use a weakened, inactive form or fragment of the germ.
 In response to a vaccine, our immune system produces antibodies and memory to protect against the germ when we are exposed to it at a later date.
 Most vaccine memory lasts for many years, but it does drop off over time; some require booster shots to boost the immune memory.

 vaccines don’t make you sick

 Vaccines will not cause or give you the disease.
-Vaccines don’t provide 100% protection to all people, but if most people are immunised, the spread of the germ is reduced.
+Not everyone is 100% protected by vaccines, but if most people are immunised, the spread of the germ is reduced.
 You need to have all the recommended doses of a vaccine to make sure it can do the best job of protection possible.

 other vaccines worth considering